4 Statistical methods for replication assessment

 id yi vi n0 n1

-Then we can put everything in a function that can be used to simulate different scenarios.
+Here, we put everything into a single function, which can be used to simulate different scenarios.

 sim_study <- function(theta, n0, n1 = NULL, id = NULL){